Der Bialistoker Shtern: Editors and contributors

 Technically Der Bialistoker Shtern was a continuation of the newspaper Undzer Lebn, which had been founded by Pesach Kaplan in 1918.
-In Bialystok Akselrod and Smolar approached the former members of the Undzer Lebn editorial board, offering them posts as correspondents for the new publication.
+In Białystok Akselrod and Smolar approached the former members of the Undzer Lebn editorial board, offering them posts as correspondents for the new publication.
 The former Undzer Lebn editorial board members that joined Der Bialistoker Shtern included Aaron Berezinsky, the poet Mendel Goldman and the journalist Asher Zinowitz, among others.
 Kaplan, who was barred from joining the editorial board of Der Bialistoker Shtern due to his Zionist leanings, was allowed to contribute to the newspaper under a pen name and his salary would be brought directly to his home by editorial board members.
 The editorial board of the newspaper emerged as a meeting point for the Jewish intelligentsia in the city as well as Jewish refugee writers (the latter group seeking to be recognized as Soviet writers, which would confer job stability and protection from persecution).
 Editorial board members included displaced writers from Warsaw; Binem Heller (editor of the sports column), Bernard Ber Mark, (editor of the culture and education column), Dawid Sfard (former secretary of Linke shrayber-grupe in Poland, now a key functionary among displayed Yiddish writers), Dawid Mitzmacher and Dawid Rikhter (who was named deputy managing editor in 1940).
 Also represented on the editorial board were wristers from Vilna such as Shmuel Dreyer (former deputy editor of Der Tog) and Meyer Pups.
 Contributors to the newspaper included poets Peretz Markish (from Moscow), Shmerke Kaczerginski, Shalom Zirman, Pesach Binetsky, journalists Leib Strilovsky and Abraham Berakhot, writers I. Yonasewitz, Y. Akrutny and Moishe Knapheys.

 I. Teveliev from Minsk served as the first managing editor of Der Bialistoker Shtern.
 In early February 1940 Beinish Shulman replaced Teveliev as managing editor.
 B. L. Gantman became the new managing director in early October 1940, a post he would hold until the demise of the newspaper in June 1941.